EECS448-KRAAG/SocialStories/README.md

 `docker-compose exec backend node bootstrap.js`

+### Testing
+To test the full stack at once simply run

+`./test.sh`

+from an environment that supports shell scripts (i.e. Linux/Mac OS/WSL).
+Note the warning about needing to manually quit the frontend test runner to continue on to the backend tests.

 ## Documentation
 To view the most up to date documentation simply open [./documentation/index.html](./documentation/index.html).
 To generate documentation run: